annleefores/cruddur/journal/week0.md

 ### 3. Use EventBridge to hookup Health Dashboard to SNS

->This EventBridge config monitors for all EC2 events and notifies if there’s any issue
+>This EventBridge configuration monitors all EC2 events and alerts you if there is a problem.

 **Using Console**